rwenqi/3Dfacedeblurring/README.md

 # Running
 1. run `preprocess/generateAlignments.m` to generate `training_set/` or `testing_set/` and the image list of `datalist_train.txt` or `datalist_test.txt`.

 2. run `facePointDetection/demo_landmark.m` to generate `dataset/[videos_folder_list]/face/`，and `dataset/[videos_folder_list]/bbox.txt`, where "bbox.txt" is the detected five key points of faces.
-For more information about face key points detection, please refer to [Deep Convolutional Network Cascade for Facial Point Detection](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm)
+For more information about face key points detection, please refer to [Deep Convolutional Network Cascade for Facial Point Detection](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm).
+You can also try other state-of-the-art face key points detection method to generate the five key points.

 3. run `demo.py` to generate the 3D facial relevant vector under `training_set/[videos_folder_list]/face/`.